-- pid The pid of the process to signal. - sig The signal to send to the processes. - send_sigcont Send SIGCONT to allow killing stopped processes - timeout How long to wait for the pid(s) to die (negative=infinity, 0=don't wait, positive=number_of_seconds)
+- pid The pid of the process to signal. - sig The signal to send to the processes, defaults to signal.SIGKILL avocado.utils.process.pid_exists(pid) Return True if a given PID exists.

+- send_sigcont Send SIGCONT to allow killing stopped processes - timeout How long to wait for the pid(s) to die (negative=infinity, 0=don't wait, positive=number_of_seconds)